 For about $200 more than the 120, the Rega RP-1 is a more traditional “audiophile” kind of table – certainly in terms of looks.
 Highly rated by both critics and users alike, it is an utterly refined rig designed with the simplicity in mind that we talked about up front.
 It is all-manual, belt-driven, doesn’t play 78s and includes no wannabe-DJ features.
 It doesn’t have its own preamp either.
 While the AT-120 (and, to an extent, the 60) are aimed at consumers who like flash and features, the RP-1, with its medium-density fiberboard plinth and noticeable lack of controls and adjustments, is elegantly understated.
 Its hand-assembled, straight tonearm is arguably preferable to the 120’s S-shaped arm.
 The 120 might have a slight advantage in the cartridge department, and it much easier to set up and get spinning.

-U-Turn Audio has lately been turning heads with its line of midlevel turntables, and the Orbit Plus (list price, about $300) certainly has its strong points.
+U-Turn Audio has lately been turning heads with its line of midlevel turntables, and the U-Turn Orbit Plus certainly has its strong points.
 Much like the Rega, it is a minimalist, fully manual, belt-driven table and comes with an outstanding cartridge, the Grado Black 1.
 And, like the Rolling Stones’ “Rainbow, “ she comes in colors – black, white, red, green and blue.
 For those who care about such things (and many do!), the tables in the Orbit line are hand-assembled in Massachusetts.
 One other “feature” – the belt is visible as it turns the platter, something typically seen only on ultra-high-end tables.
 It’s pretty much ready to play out of the box.

 Moving to the top of the line is the best Audio-Technica turntable, the AT-LP1240-USB, the company’s flagship model.
 At around $400, it genuinely is a “pro” model that Audio-Technica itself states is “primarily for DJ use in nightclubs, touring and mobile applications.”
 It is, in short, a rugged, lug-it-around beast, weighing nearly 28 pounds.
 It’s every bit the table that the 120 is, but even more solid and imposing.
 It comes in your favorite color–as long as your favorite color is black.
 Important note about this table: You must purchase and mount your own cartridge.